CloudGakkai/nextjs-boilerplate/README.md

 This template uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to make sure your commit messages are consistent and readable.

-Before commiting your changes, install husky using this command:
+Before commiting your changes, install husky using this command: _(Optional - since already installed when running `yarn install`)_

 ```bash
 yarn prepare